emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

-* Indexer - processes transactions from a Axion network and puts extracted data into a database.
+* Indexer - processes transactions from a Fermi network and puts extracted data into a database.
 * Database - database of choice to store extracted data.
 * Indexer API - an API layer on top of the database.